masbicudo/Pandoc-Emojis-Filter/readme.md

-# Converting MD to PDF
+# Converting MD containing emojis to PDF

 Markdown to PDF conversion is quite easy using `pandoc`.
 The real problem arises when trying to use unicode emojis.